hariniiyer/CSCI-5828_Presentation2_Testing-Frameworks/nose.md

 It is called a discovery based test because nose tests start with <b> test_ </b>.

 With the help of test_, the test is identified as a nose test.
 The API used in nose is minimal.
+The extra API can be safely avoided without any harm to the functionality.
 It is compatible with doctest and unittest.

 [NEXT](https://github.com/hariniiyer/CSCI-5828_Presentation2_Testing-Frameworks/blob/master/nosecode.md)